ambernettech/chefdk-fundamentals/scene_07.md

 49
 -

-Similar to the work that we did in the setup cookbook, we add our two node attributes using string interpolation.
+Similar to the work that we did in the workstation cookbook, we add our two node attributes using string interpolation.

 -
 50